ochoafelix729/flappy-bird/README.md

 ./setup.sh
 ```

-2. To run the program, please run this command in your terminal:
+2. To run the program, please run these commands in your terminal:

 ```
+source venv/bin/activate
 python3 run.py
 ```